'MDLLA' Star Josh Flagg and Bobby Boyd Finalize Divorce (Exclusive)

-'Million Dollar Listing Los Angeles' Star Josh Flagg and Bobby Boyd Finalize Divorce, Source Says (Exclusive)
+'Million Dollar Listing Los Angeles' Star Josh Flagg and Bobby Boyd Finalize Divorce (Exclusive)

 Josh Flagg and Bobby Boyd have finalized their divorce, ET has learned.
-A source tells ET that the Million Dollar Listing Los Angeles star and Boyd officially ended their marriage on Tuesday.
+The Million Dollar Listing Los Angeles star and Boyd officially ended their marriage on Tuesday.

+Boyd tells ET, “Falling in love with josh was one of the special times in my life I will never forget.
+I am sad the way our marriage ended, but everyone deserves to be truly happy and go after whatever it is that will make that happen.
+I’m happy for josh that he has found the love of his life with his boyfriend Andrew.
+Most of all I miss his friendship and hope one day we can reconnect and talk about the good times.”

 "This might sound abrupt but I felt I should be transparent from the top rather than bury the headline," Flagg's statement read in an Instagram post.
 "This was not a rash or impulsive decision.
 We have been very thoughtful before coming to this conclusion.
 It was not a lack of love but rather the two of us growing in different directions and wanting very different things for ourselves.
 I care deeply about Bobby and have nothing but love and respect for him.
 I want how we separate from each other to represent that."